4 Criteria Soft Skill Training Courses Must Meet

 - A 15-minute simulation where you play a character in your job role, interact with other characters, and have to make decisions based on the information you're given?

-Obviously it's the second one.
+The second choice.
+It's not even a competition.
 Why?
 Because it engages you with story-like elements, makes you think, and isn't two hours long.
 Engaging your learners helps make your training more effective.

 3. Helps Develop Self-Awareness